AndikSoft/ShodanParser/README.md

 So what does shodansploit do ?
 With Shodan Parser, you will have all your calls on your terminal.
 It also allows you to make detailed searches.

-All you have to do without running Shodan Parser is to add shodan api.

 Programming Languages :
 Python